simonsdave/yar/docs/deployment_configuration.md

 * IDS Phase 2 - [Snort](http://www.snort.org/) again as above deployed on mirror port of a switch
 * load balancer to distribute traffic across auth servers - node(s) used for SSL Termination could do this except we have snort in there or could use haproxy, nginx or Apache
 * auth servers make requests to key service using "client side haproxy pattern" & key services likewise do the same to couchdb instances
-* after authentication, authorization & accounting (done in auth server) traffic needs to be routed to app server or key service (yes requests to the key service should go thru the auth server too!)
+* after authentication, authorization & accounting (done in auth server) traffic needs to be routed to app service or key service (yes requests to the key service should go thru the auth server too!)

 ##References
 * [this](http://threatpost.com/seriousness-of-openssl-heartbleed-bug-sets-in/105309) article on the heartbleed bug is a great reminder of why we're fanatical about limiting what's running on edge devices